← Minox B

 the successor to the Minox B. For many years, Minox

 subminiature cameras were amoung the worlds most famous spy gatgeds,

-right until the end the early 1990s, when the Cold War ended.
+right until the end of the Cold War

 At first sight, the Minox C is similar in design to the